nathanawmk/blockchain-gateway/docs/crash/draft-belchior-blockchain-gateway-recovery-02.md

      │G1│                     │G2│                                 │Log API│
      └──┘                     └──┘                                 └───────┘

+Example 2.1 shows the sequence of logging operations over part of the first phase of ODAP (simplified):

-* At step 1, G1 writes an init-validate operation, meaning it will require G2 to initiate the validate function:
+1. At step 1, G1 writes an init-validate operation, meaning it will require G2 to initiate the validate function:
   This generates a log entry (p1, 1, init-validate).

-* At step 2, G2 writes an exec-validate operation, meaning it will try to execute the validate function:
+2. At step 2, G2 writes an exec-validate operation, meaning it will try to execute the validate function:
   This generates a log entry (p1, 2, exec-validate).

-* At step 3, G2 writes an done-validate operation, meaning it successfully executed the validate function:
+3. At step 3, G2 writes an done-validate operation, meaning it successfully executed the validate function:
   This generates a log entry (p1, 3, done-validate).

-* At step 4, G2 writes an ack-validate operation, meaning it will send an acknowledgement to G1 regarding the done-validate:
+4. At step 4, G2 writes an ack-validate operation, meaning it will send an acknowledgement to G1 regarding the done-validate:
   This generates a log entry (p1, 4, ack-validate).